TroyFernandes/MusicBeeChromecast/README.md

 1. Go to releases and download the zipped file (MB_Chromecast.zip)
 2. Extract the zip to somewhere temporary (i.e Desktop)
-3. Copy the two .dll files in the extracted folder to your musicbee plugins folder
+3. Copy the two .dll files found in Plugins in the extracted folder to your musicbee plugins folder
-4. Open a command prompt window and navigate to the extracted zip folder
+4. Open a command prompt window and navigate to the MBCCRules folder in the extracted zip
 5. Run the .exe from the command prompt passing in the port you wish to use eg. ``MBCCRules.exe 8080``

 The ``MBCCRules.exe`` requires admin privileges, creates an inbound firewall rule for you local network and runs the following command: ``netsh http add urlacl url=http://*:[PORT]/ user=Everyone`` which allows the chromecast to connect to your PC by it's IP